davidkhala/EnterpriseLinux/README.md

 # Fedora Linux Utilities
-Utils for Linux distros derived from Fedora such as RHEL, CentOS, Fedora and Oracle Linux
+Utils for Linux distros derived or extended from Fedora such as
+- RHEL family, Oracle Linux, Amazon Linux (AMI)
+- CentOS